Vanishing dielectric constant regime for the Navier Stokes Maxwell equations: Introduction

 \subsection{Singular limit and Statement of the Main Result}

 The system \eqref{eq:MHD} is derived from the Navier-Stokes equations and the Maxwell equations by using the classical continuos mechanics theory and by making, as usual, smallness assumptions in order to simplify the equations taken into account.
-Specifically, the Maxwell equations for materials which are neither magnetic nor dielectric, read as follows (see \cite{D}):
+Specifically, the Maxwell equations for materials which are neither magnetic nor dielectric, are the following (see \cite{D}, \cite{EM1990}):

-In addition we have
+in addition we have

 Here $\rho$ is the {\em total charge density}, $E$ the {\em total electric field}, $B$ the {\em magnetic field}, $\e_{0}$ the {\em electric permittivity of free space}, $\mu_{0}$ the {\em permeability of free space} and $\sigma$ the {\em conductivity}.
 In MHD equations the Maxwell equations are considerably simplified.
-First, by assuming the quasineutrality regime in $F$ the contribution of the electric force $\rho E$ is small compared with the Lorentz force and then $F$ could be assumed being equal only to $j\times B$.
+First, by assuming the quasineutrality regime, in $F$ the contribution of the electric force $\rho E$ is small compared with the Lorentz force and then $F$ could be assumed being equal only to $j\times B$.
 Apparently, $\rho$ plays a role only in the Gauss' law, then we simply drop it.
 At this point we are left with the following form of the Maxwell equations

 and the relations

 If we set $\sigma=1$, by using \eqref{eq:Max2} we derive the Navier-Stokes-Maxwell system:

 The last assumption in the MHD regime is that the displacement of the currents $\mu_0\e_{0}\partial E/\partial t$ is negligible.
 Indeed in a typical conductor the characteristic velocity is much smaller than the speed of the light then, the displacement of the currents can be considered small.
 This can be seen more clearly with a simple scaling argument.
 In order to get a somewhat deeper insight into the structure of possible solutions, we can identify characteristic values of relevant physical quantities: the reference time $t_{ref}$, the reference length $L_{ref}$, the reference velocity $u_{ref}$, and the characteristic values of other composed quantities $q_{ref}$, $B_{ref}$, $E_{ref}$, $j_{ref}$.
 Introducing new independent and dependent variables $X' = X/X_{ref}$, omitting the primes in the resulting equations and recalling that $\mu_0\e_0=c^{-2}$, where $c$ is the speed of light, we get the following dimensionless form of the Amp\'ere - Maxwell equation